 That I could sing

-What about the client’s product or services?
-Are customers buying their items or enlisting their services?
+Are customers buying their products or enlisting their services?
 Are they proven products or services that sell?

 Your dear client knows who they serve.